Brian3647/snowboard/README.md

 ## **Why should I use this?**

 Snowboard is designed and created for people who like coding their own things from little to nothing, like me.
-This library does not implement what most server libraries have, but rather offers a plain request-response system that can be heavily configured or changed based on user preference.
+This library does not implement what most server libraries have, like an advanced routing system, but rather offers a set of essential tools to create a powerful web server.
-It comes with the essential tools for writing whatever you want to.

 ## **Examples**